Glass tile

 Closeup of glass tile sticks on a mesh tile square.

-Glass tiles are pieces of glass formed into consistent shapes.
+Glass tiles are pieces of glass formed into consistent shapes, used as a building material and decorative surface.
+They are produced by methods ranging from traditional opaque smalti casting to modern fused-glass and digitally printed processes.

 Early history

-Glass was used in mosaics as early as 2500 BC, but it was not until the 3rd century BC that innovative artisans in Greece, Persia, and India created glass tiles.
+Glass was used in mosaics as early as 2500 BC, but it was not until the 3rd century BC that artisans in Greece, the Persian Empire, and India created glass tiles, reaching India during the reign of Ashoka.

-Whereas clay tile is dated as early as 8,000 BC, there were significant barriers to the development of glass tile, including the high temperatures required to melt glass and the complexities of annealing glass curves.
+Whereas clay tile is dated as early as 8,000 BC, glass tile developed more slowly, limited by the high temperatures required to melt glass and the difficulty of annealing curved shapes.

 In recent years, glass tiles have become popular for both field tile and accent tiles.
 This trend can be attributed to recent technological breakthroughs, as well as the tiles inherent properties; in particular, their potential to impart intense color, reflect light, and remain impervious to water.

 Glass tile introduces complexities to the installer.
 Since glass is more rigid than ceramic or porcelain tile, glass tiles break more readily under the duress of substrate shifts.

 Smalti tiles

 Smalti tile, sometimes referred to as Byzantine glass mosaic tile, is a typically opaque glass tile originally developed for use in mosaics created during the time of the Byzantine Empire.

-Smalti is made by mixing molten glass with metal oxides for color in a furnace; the result is a cloudy mixture poured into flat slabs that are cooled and broken into individual pieces.
-The molten mixture can be topped with gold leaf, followed by a thin glass film to protect against tarnishing.
-During the Byzantine era, Constantinople became the center of the mosaic craft, and the use of gold leaf glass mosaic reached perhaps its greatest artistic expression in the former seat of the Orthodox patriarch of Constantinople, the Hagia Sophia.
+Smalti is made by mixing molten glass with metal oxides for color in a furnace.
+The result is a cloudy mixture poured into flat slabs, cooled, and broken into pieces, which can be topped with gold leaf and a protective glass film.
+During the Byzantine era, Constantinople became the center of the mosaic craft, and gold leaf glass mosaic found a prominent expression in the Hagia Sophia, former seat of the Orthodox patriarch of Constantinople.

-Traditional smalti tiles are still found today in many European churches and ornamental objects; the method is used by some present-day artisans, both in installations and fine art.
-In the 1920s, mass production methods were applied to Smalti tile manufacturing, which enabled these tiles to find their way into many middle-class homes.
-Instead of the old method of rolling the colored glass mixture out, cooling, and cutting, the new method called for molten liquid to be poured and cooled in trays, usually resulting in 3/4 inch chiclet-type pieces.
+Traditional smalti tiles are still found today in many European churches and are used by some present-day artisans.
+In the 1920s, mass production methods let smalti tile reach many middle-class homes, with molten glass poured and cooled in trays rather than rolled and cut, usually resulting in 3/4 inch chiclet-type pieces.